 You may decide to stay under that figure OR, you may, on the other hand, push the budget over the client’s figure.
 That’s always a risk and you need to be sure you cover that off.

 How?
 By managing expectations and justification.

-If you have jaw-dropping concepts that marry directly to the client’s brief, that’s part one.
+If you have jaw-dropping concepts that marry directly to the client’s brief, with all the key corporate video elements, that’s part one.
 Then you table a detailed budget breakdown that will deliver those ideas?
 That’s part two.
 THEN, you add an array of impressive credentials; a showreel complete with a sample of your idea in it, while showing that you’ve surrounded yourself with the very best professional creatives and crew, thereby totally convincing the client you are the right people for the job.

 Then and only then, are you in with a chance.

 So let’s be quite clear, here.
 Quoting comes as a package.

 CONCEPTS, CREDENTIALS, QUOTE.

 You can’t have one without the other.